 Splendor engraving the history of foreign trade

-Beautiful flower coating using vermillion lacquer and black lacquer
+Beautiful flower coating using vermillion and black lacquer

-Ryukyu lacquerware is produced in Okinawa Prefecture.
-Lacquer ware techniques imported from China were cleverly adapted in the development of Ryukyu lacquer ware unique to Okinawa, and the technology and artistry involved in this process are highly praised not only in Japan, but also overseas.
+Ryukyu lacquerware (called Ryukyu shikki in Japanese) is produced in Okinawa prefecture.
+Lacquerware techniques imported from China were well-adapted during the development of Ryukyu lacquerware unique to Okinawa.
+The technology and artistry involved in this craft is praised not only in Japan, but also overseas.

-Okinawa is greatly blessed with climatic conditions that are ideal for the production of lacquer, and it was possible to collect high-quality raw materials such as the Indian coral tree, Japanese snowbell, and the Okinawan banyan tree.
-Ryukyu lacquer ware has established a unique status thanks to its favorable conditions as a producing area and the great efforts of its artisans.
+Okinawa is greatly blessed with climatic conditions that are ideal for the production of lacquer, as it is possible to collect high-quality raw materials like Indian coral tree, Japanese snowbell, and Okinawan banyan tree.
+Ryukyu lacquerware has set itself apart due to favorable conditions as a production area and the great efforts of its artisans.

-In the 15th Century, when the Ryukyu Kingdom was united, the Office of the Magistrate of Mother-of-Pearl was established in order to produce lacquer ware systematically.
-In the Ryukyu region, where politics and faith were closely connected, lacquer ornaments and necklace balls, etc. were used in religious services and ceremonies.
-Ryukyu samurai descendants and royalty originally used lacquer ware in positions of courtesy, connecting people and gods.
+In the 15th century, after the Ryukyu Kingdom became united, the Mother-of-Pearl Magistrate's Office was established in order to produce more lacquerware.
+In the Ryukyu region, where politics and faith were closely connected, lacquer ornaments and beaded necklaces were used in religious services and ceremonies.
+The descendents of Ryukyu samurai and royalty used lacquerware in formal places in order to forge a connection between people and gods.

-In 1609, when the Satsuma Domain invaded the Ryukyu Kingdom, the confiscated Ryukyu lacquer wares were presented to Ieyasu TOKUGAWA.
-After the advances of the Satsuma Domain, the diplomatic ties with Japan became stronger than ties with China.
+When the Satsuma domain invaded the Ryukyu Kingdom in 1609, Ryukyu lacquerware was confiscated and presented to the lord, Ieyasu TOKUGAWA.
+With the advances of the Satsuma domain, diplomatic ties with Japan became stronger than ties with China.

-Ryukyu lacquer ware in the 16th to 17th Centuries centered on the production of articles using the chinkin (gold inlaying) technique with red and green lacquer, and raden (mother-of-pearl) articles with red lacquer.
-In the 17th to 18th Centuries, there was a shift to finely detailed raden articles using red or blue turbo marmoratus on black lacquer.
-During the 18th to 19th Centuries, techniques such as chinkin (gold inlaying), haku-e (foil lacquering) and tsuikin were used on red lacquer.
-After the abolition of feudal domains in 1879, Ryukyu lacquer ware was produced by private workshops and lacquer ware companies.
+Ryukyu lacquerware in the 16th to 17th centuries focused on the production of chinkin (gold inlaying) items with vermillion and green lacquer, and raden (seashell flake inlaying) articles with red lacquer.
+In the 17th to 18th centuries, there was a shift to finely detailed raden pieces using green turban (marine snail) shell on black lacquer.
+Then, during the 18th to 19th centuries, techniques such as chinkin (gold inlaying), haku-e (foil lacquering) and tsuikin (red lacquerware with raised designs) came to be used.
+With the annexation of the Ryukyu Kingdom and establishment of Okinawa prefecture in 1879, Ryukyu lacquerware started to be produced by private workshops and lacquerware companies.